Holy Hitchcock! There's A Falcon In My House!

 Until . . .

-Late in the day, something swooshed by my head, but it was moving so fast I didn't even notice it go by.
-I did notice a loud wing-flapping commotion on the handrail from the loft above.
+Late in the day, something swooshed by my head but it was moving so fast I didn't even notice it whizz by me.
+But I did notice a loud wing-flapping commotion on the handrail from the loft above.
 I looked up to see a pair of outstretched wings that looked distinctly hawk-like, but I immediately dismissed the notion because the bird appeared to be too small.

 I sighed and made my way up to the loft to catch yet another bird.

 The poor thing panicked upon my approach and dove for the window.
-But our windows are three stories up, so we have safety railings and the bird trapped itself.
+But our windows are three stories up, so we have safety railings.
+Hence, the birdy trapped itself.

-I scooped up the left wing, clasping it and his body gently together.
-I spoke softly to the bird and stroked the top of its head a couple of times before reaching with my right hand to untangle his other wing.
+I scooped up the left wing, clasping it gently against his/her body.
+I spoke softly and stroked the top of its head a couple of times before reaching with my right hand to untangle his other wing.

-That's when it BEAKED me!
+And that's when it BEAKED me!
 But not fiercely.
 It was more like a "Hey!
-What the crap are you doing???
+What the crap are you doing?
 Be careful there!" kind of a peck.
-I think it sensed that I was trying to help, so it decided not to rip my finger off.
+Fortunately, I think it sensed that I was trying to help, so it decided not to rip my finger off.
+So I tired again.
 I re-approached its right wing from a rear angle, far away from the beak, and scooped it up to carry downstairs.
 Its little heart was pounding in my palm, but it didn't struggle.
 (I think it liked me.)
 Then I snapped a photo or two to text to my husband and kids before taking it outside and setting it free.

 My husband texted to let me know that he had sent the photo to a friend who was a bit of a bird expert.
 The verdict?
 Our hawk was actually a Peregrine Falcon, capable of reaching speeds of over 200 mph when it dives for prey and thereby holding the title for Fastest Member of the Animal Kingdom.